SchweizerischeBundesbahnen/design_system_flutter/CONTRIBUTING.md

 Please also update the CHANGELOG.md accordingly respecting the [Keep A Changelog] format.
 If possible, stick to [Semantic Commit Messages].

 The naming of the Widgets should follow the Material equivalent Widgets.
-However, the component names within the [Design Specs] should be findable in the codebase.
+However, the component names within the [Design Specs] and links should be provided to the english [Design Specs] should be findable in the codebase.

 [Golden Tests]: (https://api.flutter.dev/flutter/flutter_test/matchesGoldenFile.html)